-Mind you, Pushing Daisies is pretty much one long Crowning Moment of Heartwarming.
+Mind you, Pushing Daisies is one long Crowning Moment of Heartwarming.
 A particular one is at the end of 'Bitches' when Chuck asks what Ned wants.
 He waits a couple of seconds then that adorable smile and simply says "You."
-Gets this troper every time.

 Another brilliant one is in 'Girth' when Ned acknowledges that his father was a jackass, but says that he misses him anyway.
 Then Vivian tells him that no-one in the area thinks about his father any longer, instead talking about what a wonderful man Ned grew up to be.
 She kisses Ned on the cheek, then he leaves, and the narrator informs us that "for the first time since he was a child, the piemaker missed something more than his past.
 He missed... his present."